Ma-Marcinowski/Identificational-Model/README.md

     * Global Average Pooling layer is utilized instead of the last max-pooling layer;

-    * Dropout layers supercedeing all dense layers;
+    * Dropout layers are supercedeing all dense layers;

     * The last dense layer has 145 neurons.